home-assistant/developers.home-assistant/docs/core/entity/sensor.md

 | Type | Description
 | ---- | -----------
 | measurement | The state represents _a measurement in present time_, not a historical aggregation such as statistics or a prediction of the future.
+Examples of what should be classified `measurement` are: current temperature, accumulated energy consumption, accumulated cost.
+Exampled of what should not be classified as `measurement`: Forecasted temperature for tomorrow, yesterday's energy consumption or anything else that doesn't include the _current_ measurement.